cmarquardt/borgmatic-binary/README.md

 PyInstaller can make use [UPX](https://upx.github.io/) if it is installed;
 otherwise, the binaries will still be build, but require more space.

+Note: With recent a recent version of `pip`, there seems to be a problem when trying to install packages into a virtual environment with `--system-site-packages` enabled; it results in an error message stating that

+> `AttributeError: module 'setuptools.build_meta' has no attribute '__legacy__'`

+A workaround is to use

+    pip install --no-use-pep517 pyinstaller

+for the time being.
+See [this](https://github.com/pypa/pip/issues/6264) and [this](https://github.com/pypa/setuptools/issues/1694) issue for `pip` and `setuptools`, respectively.

 After cloning the repository, the following make targets can be used:

     make            # Builds binaries for the current system file